aspose-svg/Aspose.SVG-API-References/english/net/aspose.svg.paths/svgpathsegarcrel/angle/_index.md

 ---
 title: SVGPathSegArcRel.Angle
 second_title: Aspose.SVG for .NET API Reference
-description: SVGPathSegArcRel property.
+description: SVGPathSegArcRel Angle property.
 The rotation angle in degrees for the ellipses x-axis relative to the x-axis of the user coordinate system
 type: docs
 weight: 10
 url: /net/aspose.svg.paths/svgpathsegarcrel/angle/